USP College: Seevic College

-SEEVIC College was a Sixth Form college located in Thundersley, Essex.
+SEEVIC College was a Sixth Form college located on the A13 in Thundersley, Essex.
 It offered a variety of GCSEs, A-Levels and Higher Education courses (in association with The University of Hertfordshire, Writtle University College and The Docklands Academy).
 This is now the SEEVIC campus of USP College.

 History

 The name was originally an acronym for South East Essex Sixth (VI) Form College.
 The College in Thundersley opened in September 1972 and was designed to support 12 partner schools across Castle Point and Rochford districts.
 During the 1990s the college expanded into the former temporary home of Castle Point Borough Council in a building called the White House, the Training for the Millennium Centre on Canvey and a small centre at the former Park School site in Rayleigh.
 During the noughties they had planned to expand by knocking both the main site and the White House down and rebuilding.

-In 2017 OFSTED rated SEEVIC as requires improvement however it came third in the national results for GCSE in Maths.
+In 2017 OFSTED rated SEEVIC as requires improvement however, it came third in the national results for GCSE in Maths.

 The college offers courses such as performing arts, science, health and social care.
 Approximately 2,500 students attend the college.